Tumi-Ops/Flight-Search-Webapp/docs/READme.md

 - Ensure you're in the project directory
 - Copy the error and paste on Google or a Gen A.I. tool.
 - Open an issue on GitHub with your error message

+## Disclaimer
+***NB: This site is still under development and does not have a completion date***.

+***NB: Numerous improvements can made for it to become a production grade site***.

+***NB: This was constructed to merely display the developers capabilities in terms of software engineering knowledge and skills.***

+***Site will be hosted on AWS in the near future to eliminate the need for others to create their own APIs and AWS configurations.
+A mini-production deployment of sorts***.